 Common questions that parents often ask therapists are: “When should my child crawl or walk up the stairs?” and “How can I help my child safely walk up and down the stairs?”

-Stair climbing may sound nerve-racking with your little one, but it’s actually a great way to keep them safe.
-It is important to teach your toddler how to correctly go up and down the stairs, especially when they encounter stairs in different environments.
+Stair climbing may sound nerve-racking, but it is actually a great way to keep children safe.
+It is important to teach your child how to correctly go up and down the stairs, especially when they encounter stairs in different environments.

-- Make sure you have safety gates on your stairs, especially when teaching your little one the correct way of walking up and down the stairs.
+- Make sure you have safety gates on your stairs, especially when teaching your child the correct way of walking up and down the stairs.

 Stair Climbing Milestones:

-- One year: Your little one begins to crawl up the stairs.
+- One year: Children begin to crawl up the stairs.

 - Two years: Toddlers begin walking up and down stairs using a non-alternating stepping pattern with hand held or rail assistance

-- Three years: Children begin walking up the stairs using an alternating stepping pattern without the handrail and down stairs using a non-alternating stepping pattern.
+- Three years: Children begin walking up the stairs using an alternating stepping pattern without the handrail, and down stairs using a non-alternating pattern.

 - Four years: Children begin walk up and down the stairs using an alternating stepping pattern without support.